 AT and Scales Loop Trail is a 3.8 mile loop trail located near Troutdale, Virginia that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.
 Dogs are also able to use this trail.

 Virginia Highlands, bald mountains, wild horses, expansive vistas, wildflowers This circuit hike will guide you through some of the most beautiful scenery to be found along the Appalachian Trail.
 The hike begins at a remote campsite within the Mount Rogers National Recreation Area.
 From here you will use the Appalachian Trail to climb into the balds, kept that way by the natural foraging of the wild Virginia Highlands horses.
 Pine Mountain trail provides the cross trail back to the AT to complete the circuit.
 Here or within the Grayson Highlands State Park boundaries you are bound to encounter the magnificent horses.
 The enterire area is abundant in Rhodedendron, and the aptly named Rhodendron Gap is a particularly wonderful sight in mid June.
 For the latecomer there will be blueberries by the pound.
 To get a real feel for the area plan on backpacking into Camp site 1 for some additional exploration and bag Mount Rogers (tallest peak in VA) while you are at it.
 Wise Shelter provides another opportunity for an overnight.